 Refresh – Will reset to the original aspect ratio of the texture.

 Moves the texture in the U direction.
-On the example to the right, the UV plane is shown with the orange box, where the V direction is shown with the small arrow. – this means that in the example Shift U will move the texture sideways.
+In the example, the UV plane is shown with the orange box, where the V direction is shown with the small arrow. – this means that in the example Shift U will move the texture sideways.

 Moves the texture in the V direction.
-In the example to the right Shift V will move the texture up/down.
+In the example Shift V will move the texture up/down.

 This will rotate the UV plane (the orange squares in the example to the right) of the Map

 This will rotate the entire map around the local Y axis.
-This is the same as rotation in the Move Texture tool and means that the entire box will be rotated around the green axis in the example to the right.
+This is the same as rotation in the Move Texture tool and means that the entire box will be rotated around the green axis in the example.

 Expand the setting for even more precise control.